 When people hear the words data mining, they nowadays have an idea what it means.
-With data mining we often mean a process of analyzing data from several perspectives and summarizing it into useful information.
-With the support from this information we can then make decisions that affect the success of a company.
-However, if data mining is familiar to people, process mining still seems to be a new topic for many.
-Very often I encounter the questions “What is process mining?
+With data mining, we often mean a process of analyzing data from several perspectives and summarizing it into useful information.
+With the support from this information, we can then make decisions that affect the success of a company.
+However, even when data mining is familiar to people, process mining still seems to be a new topic for many.
+Very often I encounter questions like, “What is process mining?
 What do you do when you do process mining?”

 Why Process Mining?

 Process bottlenecks are often hidden.
 People have a gut feeling what could be wrong or inefficient but they lack proof.
 They don't have the data to back their assumptions.
-This is where Process Mining comes into the picture.
-One of the main goals in process mining is to be able to see the big picture of a company’s business processes and still be able to drill down to the root causes of e.g. deviations, bottlenecks, or process variations.
-With process mining we don’t have to settle for averages but dig out the reasons behind unwanted behavior.
-To bring this closer to organisations and industries, I’ll give a couple of examples.
+This is where process mining comes into the picture.
+One of the main goals in process mining is to be able to see the big picture of a company’s business processes and still be able to drill down to the root causes of deviations, bottlenecks, or process variations.
+With process mining, we don’t have to settle for averages but dig out the reasons behind unwanted behavior.
+To bring this closer to organizations and industries, I’ll give a couple of examples.

 Where can Process Mining be applied?

-Process Mining fits for any industry and process.
-The requirement is having data that can be used as basis.
-Most companies having an IT system supporting business have this data.
+Process Mining is suitable for application in any industry and process.
+The only requirement is having data that can be used as a basis.
+Most companies that have an IT system supporting their businesses have this data.

-In manufacturing industry a timely and accurate delivery to a customer is the ultimate goal.
+In manufacturing industry, a timely and accurate delivery to a customer is the ultimate goal.
 If a company has several factories in different regions, there usually are differences between the reliability of deliveries.
-It’s quite easy to see they exist but harder to understand exactly where or why that is.
+It’s quite easy to see that they exist but harder to understand exactly where or why they happen.
 Also, very often people with the loudest voice gets the most attention regardless of whether their problems actually are the biggest.
-With process mining we can compare objectively the performance of different regions down to individual process steps, duration of a step, cost of a step, or the person performing the step and many more.
-Whatever event data is available in the systems it can be used in process mining.
+With process mining, we can compare objectively the performance of different regions down to individual process steps, duration of a step, cost of a step, or the person performing the step and many more.
+Whatever event data is available in the systems, it can be used in process mining.

-In financial sector it is crucial to follow rules and regulations and to be able to prove you have done so.
-By using the event data from the systems we can visualize even individual cases as a process flow.
-We can also show how often deviations and variations occur and what has been the reason causing these.
+In financial sector, it is crucial to follow rules and regulations and to be able to prove you have done so.
+By using the event data from the systems, we can visualize even individual cases as a process flow.
+We can also show how often deviations and variations occur and what has been the reason causing these non-conformance.
 With process mining we can both prove our actions but also pinpoint the improvement needs in the business processes.

-To summarize; in process mining we use the event data in company IT systems to bring insight to the company’s business operations.
-This we do by visualizing the data in process context (e.g. process flow charts) and creating analyses that give information on needed improvements and deepen the understanding of what is going on in the business processes.
+To summarize: in process mining, we use the event data in company's IT systems to bring insights into the company’s business operations.
+This is achieved by visualizing the data in process context with process flowcharts and creating analyses that give information on needed improvements and deepen the understanding of what is going on in the business processes.
 We can show both the big picture as well as the detailed ground-floor view on process execution.